chaan32/pristine-water-shop/README.md

 - Tailwind CSS

-This Project made by Lovable and I
+This Project was made by Lovable and I